 A. Adam Glenn, Editor and Editorial Director, Publications

 A. Adam Glenn is an award-winning journalist, media consultant and journalism educator.
 A former senior producer at ABCNews.com, and one-time executive editor of Greenwire and bureau chief for a group of environmental and health & safety newsletters in Washington, D.C., Glenn's environmental projects have included New York and Boulder, Colorado-focused climate news sites and a reporter's guide to climate adaptation.
 Among his consulting clients have been news publishers, journalism think tanks, and nonprofit and charitable organizations.
 Glenn has taught journalism at City University of New York, New York University and Columbia University, where he also recently concluded a stint as writer/editor at the Knight First Amendment Institute.
+He currently serves as deputy editor at the Freedom of the Press Foundation, working primarily with its U.S. Press Freedom Tracker.
 He has won numerous fellowships and grants, most recently a public policy fellowship at the Washington, D.C.-based Wilson Center think tank.
 Glenn holds a Master of Arts degree in international (environmental) policy from the Fletcher School of International Law and Diplomacy, and a Bachelor of Arts degree in journalism from Boston University.
 He is a Brooklyn native and lives in the Lower Hudson Valley with his college-aged daughter and his middle-aged dog.
 Contact Glenn at SEJournaleditor@SEJ.org.